New York Earned Income Tax Credit #

 New York is operating a State-Based Marketplace, known as NY State of Health — through which you can apply for Medicaid, CHPlus or other private health insurance.

 New York Child Health Plus (CHPlus) #

 If you’re looking for health coverage for your children, New York State has a health insurance plan for kids, called Child Health Plus or CHPlus.

 Under the ACA, CHPlus covers uninsured children from families with incomes up to 405% of the federal poverty level or about $88,900 annually for a single mother of two.

 There is no monthly premium for families whose income is less than 1.6 times the poverty level.
 Families in higher income bracket pay a monthly premium of $9, $15, $30, $45, or $60 per child per month, depending on their income and family size.

 How do I get Child Health Plus in NY?

 Starting January 1, 2014, you must apply for Child Health Plus coverage through the NY State of Health Marketplace.
 For assistance, please call 1-800-698-4KIDS (1-800-698-4543).

 New York Special Program for Women, Infants, and Children (WIC) #

 The Women, Infants and Children (WIC) Program is a special supplemental food program for women, infants, and children up to the age of five.
-All applicants must be income eligible and be individually determined by a health professional to be “at nutrition risk”.

 It provides nutritious foods along with nutrition education, breastfeeding support and information on where to apply for free or low-cost health care or other needed services in the community.